Take a look at our top tips to help you cut costs, save money and stick to a budget during the festive season

 Prepare for the sales

 Be prepared for shopping events like Black Friday, Cyber Monday and pre-Christmas sales (you can find out which retailers currently have sales on at Money Saving Expert).
 But don’t be lured in by flashy deals that look better than they really are.
 Sellers have been known to artificially increase the price of products just before these online sales to make their discounts look more generous.
 If you want to buy particular items, research the best deals in advance on price comparison websites like Price Runner so you can spot real bargains when the sales start.

 Look out for food and drink offers

 You can save money if you buy some of the food and drink you’ll need ahead of time.
 Look out for special offers on non-perishable items from November onwards, or earlier if the items will last.
 From beer, wine and spirits to chocolates and biscuits, and chutneys and sauces to Christmas crackers, a lot of supermarkets run cut-price or buy-one-get-one-free offers that can help you keep costs down.
-You can also use websites like My Supermarket to compare the cost of groceries at home before you buy.

 Make the most of vouchers and cashback